Density of hyperbolicity for classes of real transcendental entire functions and circle maps: Introduction

 If $f:\C\to\C$ is a transcendental entire function, we denote by $S(f)$ the \emph{set of (finite) singular values} of $f$.
 That is, $S(f)\subset\C$ is the smallest closed set such that

 is an unbranched covering.

-When studying density of hyperbolicity, it is reasonable to restrict to the \emph{Speiser class} of transcendental entire functions for which $S(f)$ is finite.
+Let $f$ belong to the \emph{Speiser class} $\S$ of transcendental entire functions for which $S(f)$ is finite.
+We say that $f$ is \emph{hyperbolic} if every singular value belongs to a basin of attraction; as in the rational case, this definition implies uniform expansion on the Julia set (see \cite[Theorem C]{ripponstallardhyperbolic} or \cite[Lemma 5.1]{boettcher}).
+When studying density of hyperbolicity, it is reasonable to restrict to the class $\S$.
 Indeed, for maps with infinite sets of singular values, the associated natural parameter spaces will be infinite-dimensional, the number of periodic attractors may become infinite, there might exist wandering domains, and even density of structural stability may fail.
 In fact, it is not entirely clear whether ``hyperbolicity'' is a notion that makes sense when the set $S(f)$ is unbounded.

-Since we are interested in real dynamics, we will consider only \emph{real} transcendental entire functions; i.e.\ those that satisfy $f(\R)\subset\R$.
+Since we are interested in real dynamics, we consider only \emph{real} transcendental entire functions; i.e.\ those that satisfy $f(\R)\subset\R$.
 Furthermore, we assume that all singular values are also real; i.e. we study the class

-This is a reasonable restriction if our goal is study hyperbolicity in the complex sense.
+This is a reasonable restriction if our goal is to study hyperbolicity in the complex sense.
 It seems sensible to expect that density of hyperbolicity \emph{on the real line} also holds without the assumption that $S(f)\subset\R$, but our current methods will not yield this.
 We note that a function $f\in\SR$ may have non-real critical \emph{points}, but only real critical \emph{values}.

-To study density of hyperbolicity we need to first clarify what perturbations we allow.
-It is natural to only allow perturbations which preserve the global properties of the original map (for example, if a function is bounded on the real line, the approximating map should have the same property).
-It turns out that the correct notion is to seek perturbations of a map $f$ that are of the form $\psi\circ f \circ \phi^{-1}$, where $\psi$ and $\phi$ belong to the class $\HomeoR$ of orientation-preserving homeomorphisms of the complex plane that restrict to order-preserving homeomorphisms of the real line.
+To study density of hyperbolicity we must first clarify what perturbations we allow.
+It is natural to require these to preserve the global properties of the original map: for example, if a function is bounded on the real line, the approximating map should have the same property.
+It turns out that the correct notion is to seek perturbations of a map $f$ that are entire functions of the form $\psi\circ f \circ \phi^{-1}$, where $\psi$ and $\phi$ belong to the class $\HomeoR$ of orientation-preserving homeomorphisms of the complex plane that commute with complex conjugation and restrict to order-preserving homeomorphisms of the real line.
 Our first result concerns maps $f\in\SR$ that are bounded on the real axis.